home-assistant/home-assistant.io/source/_components/snips.markdown

 > Set the lights to green in the living room

 As the Snips Platform parses this query into an intent, it will be published on MQTT, on the `hermes/intent/<intentName>` topic.
-The Snips Home Assistant component subscribes to this topic, and handles the intent according to the rules defined in `configuration.yaml` file, as explained below.
+The Snips Home Assistant integration subscribes to this topic, and handles the intent according to the rules defined in `configuration.yaml` file, as explained below.

 #### {% linkable_title Optional: specifying an external MQTT broker %}